I hate flying, but I love on-the-ground reporting — so I spend plenty of time in the air.

 I’ve filed thousands of stories for The Oklahoman (1993-2002), The Associated Press (2002-2005) and The Christian Chronicle (2005-present), where I serve as editor-in-chief.

+Besides my regular gigs, I freelance for news organizations ranging from AP to Christianity Today to the Washington Post.
 My byline has appeared everywhere from the Paris-based international wire service Agence France-Presse to the front page of the Los Angeles Times to the website of USA Today.

 And talk about burying the lede: I’m crazy in love with my wife, Tamie, and a super-proud father and grandfather.